Wargrave Local History

 A part of "Sunrise Serenader" was dragged out of the Thames by fishermen in 2003 and this together with other mementoes including some of the survivor's parachute was on display at the Golf Club on November 13th.

+This whole wartime event has been documented by Jim Waldron and Tony Elliott.
 Any further enquiries about this topic may be addressed to the WLHS Secretary.

 This crew photograph was taken in the summer of 1943, at Sioux Falls, South Dakota

 Standing, left to right, are Connell (pilot), Cavanaugh, Gober, Angthuis